Third-Party Data Providers Ruin Simple Mechanisms: Proof of Theorem

-\begin{proof}[Proof of Claim~\ref{lem:item_simple}] In item-type pricing, the seller announces the item type and then offers a price that is a function of the realized item type.
+\begin{proof}[Proof of Lemma~\ref{lem:item_simple}] In item-type pricing, the seller announces the item type (hence, completely superseding the effect of the data provider's signal) and then offers a price that is a function of the realized item type.
 The expected revenue of such a mechanism is simply given by